raulggonzalez/indexeddb-odba-driver/README.md

   cx.server.dropDatabase("mydb", function(error) { ... });
   ```

+**Important** If a connection opened, the operation waits for it to be closed.

 ## Checking whether a database exists

 To check whether a database exists, we must use the `Server.hasDatabase()` method: